Skip to main content

 It can require a large investment upfront.
 There are other costs, too - you might have to pay a transfer agent, solicitor or accountant.
 Searching for the right investment requires time and expense - and that's without the due diligence process, which provides more expense and might mean you decline anyway.
 You could have problems with existing staff or existing contracts.
 There are pros and cons.

-What key mistakes must I avoid?
+What key mistakes must I avoid when buying a business?

 Why do people sell their businesses?

-Which factors affect asking price?
+Which factors affect the asking price of a business?

 Solicitor's fees, you might seek tax advice from an accountant, too.
 Many people seek guidance from a business broker - buying a business is complex.
 There might be interest on loans to pay, you could even have to invest more of your own money to develop the business - or even just get it through a short-term cash flow crisis.